galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Predict age

-In the previous step, we found the best model based on the training data.
-Now, we will make predictions using this model and test dataset.
+Using the hyperparameter search, we found the best model based on the training data.
+Now, we will predict age in the test dataset using this model.

 > ### {% icon hands_on %} Hands-on: Prediction
 >